-Type of Monitoring Objective (s) Cover Integrity Monitoring Cover Inspections Cover inspections should be conducted as part of a LTM program to determine the need for maintenance.
-Settlement Monitoring Subsidence inspections can be used to determine the location and amount of settlement that have occurred underneath or within the cover to ensure settlement is within design specifications, and that the cover integrity is not being compromised.
-Erosion Monitoring The cover should be inspected for rills, gullies, intrusion by humans and/or C animals, and damage by vehicle traffic to determine the location and amount of erosion, and whether or not maintenance is necessary.
-Vegetation Monitoring Inspect cover vegetation for burned areas, excessive grazing, disease or pests, and weed infestations.
+Type of Monitoring Objective(s) Cover Integrity Monitoring • Cover Inspections Cover inspections should be conducted as part of a LTM program to determine the need for maintenance.
+Settlement Monitoring Subsidence inspections can be used to determine the location and amount of settlement that have occurred underneath or within the cover to ensure settlement is within design specifications, and that the cover integrity is not being compromised. • Erosion Monitoring The cover should be inspected for rills, gullies, intrusion by humans and/or animals, and damage by vehicle traffic to determine the location and amount of erosion, and whether or not maintenance is necessary. • Vegetation Monitoring Inspect cover vegetation for burned areas, excessive grazing, disease or pests, and weed infestations.
 Vegetation may also require formal sampling to demonstrate compliance with predetermined performance requirements.
 LUC Monitoring Comply with land-use restrictions, zoning ordnances, and deed restrictions.
 Control access to the site as well as insure protection of human health and the environment.
 Groundwater Monitoring Detect any potentially harmful release from a landfill site as soon as possible.
-Track the occurrence of natural attenuation mechanisms in order to potentially Track hydroulic changes often installation of landfill source Land Gill Care Manifestina Frank hydraulic changes after installation of fandfill and becoming a notantial Lanajiii Gas Monitoring Ensure memane is not accumulating in the fanding and becoming a potential explosive bazard (e.g., lower explosive limit [] $E[1] of 5\%$) and is not migrating off-site Odor control is not typically covered in regulations, but depending on the location of the landfill and the proximity to the public, landfill gas monitoring may also be focused on ensuring no offensive odors impact nearby citizens.
+Track the occurrence of natural attenuation mechanisms in order to potentially achieve site closure with no active remediation of groundwater.
+Track hydraulic changes after installation of landfill cover.
+Landfill Gas Monitoring Ensure methane is not accumulating in the landfill and becoming a potential explosive hazard (e.g., lower explosive limit [LEL] of 5%), and is not migrating off-site.
+Odor control is not typically covered in regulations, but depending on the location of the landfill and the proximity to the public, landfill gas monitoring may also be focused on ensuring no offensive odors impact nearby citizens.
 Leachate Monitoring ^(a) Leachate sampling should be performed to ensure the quantity and quality of leachate is within regulated design specifications (see 40 Code of Federal Regulations [CFR] Part 258).
 Flux Monitoring ^(b) Measure flux or soil pore moisture through the cover via lysimeters to ensure that: 1) the landfill cover has been constructed to design standards, and 2) flux through the cover is consistent with predicted or allowable levels.